CS5008Fall2025/research-paper-skakked/README.md

 }
 ```

-Rehashing keeps the same capacity in this implementation because the experiments already control load factor separately.
-In a production setting the rehash could also grow the table when the load factor becomes too high.
+This implementation keeps the same capacity since the experiments control load factor separately.

 ### Implementation Challenges

-Several aspects of the implementation required careful attention:

-* **Managing two tables and hash seeds:** Keeping `table1`, `table2`, `seed1`, and `seed2` in sync across insertions, deletions, and rehashes is easy to get wrong.
-Small mistakes in index calculations or seed initialization tend to show up as hard to debug missing keys.
+Several parts of the implementation were challenging.
+Managing two tables and hash seeds (`table1`, `table2`, `seed1`, `seed2`) across insertions, deletions, and rehashes was finicky and mistakes or oversight in index calculations or seed initialization often caused missing keys.
+Choosing `MAX_DISPLACEMENTS` involves a trade-off between allowing for a large enough amount of displacements to avoid rehashing.
+500 worked well for my testing.
+Memory management and allocation failures caused a lot of issues and was extremely challenging.
-* **Choosing `MAX_DISPLACEMENTS`:** There is a trade off between allowing enough displacements to resolve most insertions without rehashing and avoiding long cycles that hurt latency.
-The value 500 worked well in practice for the tested sizes and load factors.
-* **Memory management:** Rehashing allocates new tables and must correctly free the old ones after all entries have been moved.
-The code needs to handle allocation failures gracefully and avoid memory leaks when rehashing or destroying the map.
-* **Fair benchmarking:** To compare chained hashing, linear probing, and cuckoo hashing fairly, the test harness had to ensure that all implementations used the same hash function family, capacities, and workloads.
-Encapsulating timing and key generation in `test_utils.c` helped keep these details consistent across experiments.

 ## Summary